Medically reviewed by Kristin Hall, FNP

 Prozac®, which contains the active ingredient fluoxetine, and Zoloft®, which contains sertraline, are two of the most widely used antidepressants available today.

 Prozac and Zoloft are both selective serotonin reuptake inhibitors, or SSRIs.
-Both medications work by changing the level of serotonin — a neurotransmitter that’s linked to depression — that’s present in your brain.
+Both medications work by changing the level of serotonin -- a neurotransmitter that’s linked to depression -- that’s present in your brain.

-Below, we’ve explained how Prozac and Zoloft work, as well as the main differences between these two medications.
+Below, we’ve talked about how Prozac and Zoloft work, as well as the main differences between these two medications.

 As SSRIs, Prozac and Zoloft are prescribed to treat similar conditions, albeit with a few small differences and special uses for each drug.

-However, it’s important to note that the FDA has issued black box warnings for both Zoloft and Prozac, noting that both medications may increase the risk of suicidal thoughts in children, adolescents and young adults.
+It’s important to note that the FDA has issued “black box” warnings for both Zoloft and Prozac, noting that both medications can potentially increase the risk of suicidal thoughts and behavior in children, adolescents and young adults.

-Prozac and Zoloft can both cause side effects.
-As with other SSRIs, the most common side effects of Prozac and Zoloft aren’t serious.
+Prozac and Zoloft can both cause adverse effects.
+As with other SSRIs, the most common side effects of Prozac and Zoloft generally aren’t serious.